toastedqu/toastedqu.github.io/content/en/docs/ml/supervised.md

 ```

 # Ensemble Methods

-Terminology:

-- **Bagging**: create a bootstrapped dataset by randomly select samples with replacement from training set.
+- **Bootstrapping**: randomly select $fm$ samples with replacement from the original training set into subsets, where $f$ is the fraction of samples to bootstrap.
+- **Bagging** (bootstrap aggregation): bootstrap, get bunch of weak models trained on separate subsets individually, and aggregate their predictions via mean or majority.
-- **Boosting**: train multiple models sequentially and dependently to improve accuracy.
+- **Boosting**: train multiple models sequentially and dependently.
+    - Converge exponentially with #iterations.
+    - Cons: Highly sensitive to outliers and noisy data.
+- Common Pros of Ensemble Methods:
+    - Scale invariant
+    - Reduce overfitting
+    - Greater performance
+    - Can handle high-dimensional data efficiently
+- Common Cons of Ensemble Methods:
+    - High computational cost
+    - Low interpretability

 ## Random Forest

-Training:
-1. Create a bootstrapped dataset by randomly select samples (with replacement) from training set.
+Idea: Bagging with Decision Trees

+Model/Algorithm:
+1. Bootstrap.
-2. Create a full decision tree (no pruning) on a randomly selected subset of features of the bootstrapped dataset. (size determined by out-of-bag error in step 4.)
+2. Create a full decision tree (no pruning).
+On each node, randomly select $\sqrt{n}$ features from the bootstrapped subset.
+Find the best split.
 3. Repeat 1-2 to create a random forest till #tree limit.
 4. Use out-of-bag samples to determine the accuracy of each tree.

-Inference:
-1. Take a majority vote / average vote from all trees.
+Inference: Take a majority/average vote of all trees.

 Pros:
-- Reduce overfitting in decision tree $\rightarrow$ much more accurate than a single decision tree.
+- Reduce overfitting in decision tree & much more accurate than a single decision tree
-- Flexible to both categorical and continuous outputs.
+- Flexible to both categorical & numerical outputs
-- Scale invariant.
-- Automatically handle missing values by dropping or filling with median/mode.
+- Automatically handle missing values by dropping or filling with median/mode
-- Robust of outliers and noisy data.
+- Robust to outliers and noisy data
-- Best used in banking and healthcare.
+- Best used in banking and healthcare

 Cons:
-- High computation cost.
-- High training time.
-- Low interpretability.
+- Worse performance than Boosting in general

 Time Complexity:
 - Train: $O(kmn\log{m})$, where $k=$ #trees